 "I've been out of step with you for a long time" (Psalm 51:5, The Message).

 Occasionally, however, I do manage to get it right somehow; I walk in step with Jesus.
-And in those moments, rare as they are, I actually am like Him.
+And in those moments, rare as they are, I am actually somewhat like Him.
 Or at least am aiming to be.
 Lord, have mercy and be patient with me.

 How about you?
 Do you see Him walking by anywhere throughout your busy day?
 Do you sense His presence, hear His voice, follow His leading, and keep in step with Him?
 Aren't you, in the words of the apostle Paul, becoming "conformed to His image?"